mchoblet/ensemblefilters/README.md

 * timeit (for speed comparison)

 ## Input variables and dimension conventions
 * Note that the observation operator  H  is only implemented implicitely in these functions, the observations from the model  Hx  need to be precalculated.
+The observation uncertainties are assumed to be uncorrelated, hence the matrix R is diagonal (algorithms are written for diagonal R).

 **Variables**
 * Xf: Prior ensemble ( N_x  *  N_e )